jethornton/flexgui/docs_flex/source/ini.rst

 	DISPLAY = flexgui

-If no GUI is specificed then the default GUI will be used.
+If no GUI is specified then the default GUI will be used.

 .. note:: Any Flex GUI .ui and .qss files must be in the same LinuxCNC configuration directory as the .ini file.